doclegal/rechtstreeks/replit.md

 Rechtstreeks.ai is a Dutch legal assistance platform that provides low-threshold legal help through AI-powered document analysis and automated legal document generation.
 The system guides users through the complete legal process from case intake to court proceedings, using a clear step-by-step approach with AI analysis of legal documents and automated generation of legal letters and summons.

-The platform operates as a single-case focused application where users upload their legal documents, receive AI analysis, and proceed through various stages including demand letters, bailiff services, and court proceedings.
+The platform supports multiple concurrent legal cases per user.
+Users start at a cases overview where they can view all their cases, select one to work with, or create a new case.
+Once a case is selected, they can proceed through various stages including document upload, AI analysis, demand letters, bailiff services, and court proceedings.
 The system is designed to make legal assistance accessible to Dutch users with minimal legal knowledge.

 ## User Preferences